jhong17/seniorproject/README.md

 ## Running the model
 Both commands should be run from inside the learn2 folder.
-To train the Hierarchical Attention model from scratch, run the following command:
+To train the Hierarchical Attention model from scratch on the 50 most frequent labels, run the following command:
 ```
 python training.py ../mimicdata/mimic3/train_50.csv ../mimicdata/mimic3/vocab.csv 50 han 100 --dropout 0.2 --patience 10 --lr 0.0001 --batch-size 16 --gpu
 ```
-Otherwise, to replicate the results of the data in the final report, run the following:
+To replicate the results of the data in the final report, run the following:
 ```
 python training.py ../mimicdata/mimic3/train_50.csv ../mimicdata/mimic3/vocab.csv 50 han 50 --dropout 0.2 --patience 10 --lr 0.0001 --batch-size 16 --gpu --test-model model_best_f1_micro.pth
 ```